 Be careful of very slippery rocks if you venture down to the river in front of the waterfall.
 You should not attempt this when the falls are running at higher levels.
 And yes, you'll see a rainbow in the mist on many sunny days - especially when the water if high.
 The rainbow is often brightest with the lower angle of the morning sun.

-Walk another 1/2 mile (keep left at the trail fork - the right fork will take you to the NC Highway 281 entrance) to Drift Falls, a beautiful 80-foot rock slide.
+Another 1/2 mile (keep left at the trail fork) to Drift Falls, a beautiful 80-foot rock slide.
 However, the Falls are just past the National Forest boundary and on private property.
 At the end of the trail, you can enjoy a great view of the falls from a distance.
 But don't go past the "do not enter" signs.
 You can get a hefty fine if you are caught.

 Return and walk back the same trail to reach your car at Gorges.
 Just eight miles from Gorges State Park is Upper Whitewater Falls, part of the highest waterfall in the eastern USA.
 See more of the best waterfalls in western North Carolina.

 Gorges State Park is approximately 55 miles southwest of Asheville (1.5 hours driving time).
 From Asheville, reach the park from I-26, taking exit 40 onto NC 280 (airport exit)and traveling west to Brevard.
 Follow US 64 West through downtown Brevard toward Sapphire.
 Turn south on NC 281 in Sapphire; the western park entrance is .7 miles on the left.